-Make copies of the following handouts before the session begins.
-The handouts for each session are located after the session booklet.
+Make copies of the handouts before the session begins.
+Note that handouts are located in the "Materials" section for Session Five.

 - 1. Session Five Objectives and Agenda

-- 2. Skills for Chronic Disease Management Goals and Objectives
+- 2. Health Care Access and Navigation Goals and Objectives

-- 3. Study Circle+ Group Discussion Methods
+- 3. Study Circle+ Discussion Methods

 - 4. Head, Heart, Hands, & Feet

-- 5. List of Participants (from Session One)
+From Session One: